 Pacific Red Snapper, Lutjanus peru

-The Pacific Red Snapper, Lutjanus peru, whose common Spanish name is Huachinango del Pacifico and known locally as Huachinango, is a member of the Snapper or Lutianidae Family, known collectively as “pargos” in Mexico.
+The Pacific Red Snapper, Lutjanus peru, whose common Spanish name is Huachinango del Pacifico and known locally as Huachinango, is a member of the Snapper or Lutjanidae Family, known collectively as “pargos” in Mexico.

 The Pacific Red Snapper has an oval body with an overall uniform reddish-pink-silvery sheen.
 They have a large mouth that is protractile (capable of being extended forward).
 The anal fin has three spines and eight rays and is pointed; the caudal fin is concave; and, the dorsal fin has ten spines, is continuous and rounded at its terminal end.
 They have oblique scale rows above the lateral line.
 Juveniles have a dark spot under the rear of the dorsal fin.